joshwadd/End2end_Driving_Keras/README.md

 model.add(Dense(1))
 model.summary()
 ```
 This model was trained on a batch size of 64 using Adam with a learning rate of 1e-4 to optimize the MSE loss between the predicted and actual steering angle.
-The training data was split so that 20% was set aside as a validation set to detect w
+The training data was split so that 20% was set aside as a validation set to detect if the model was overfitting.
+The model was trained for up to 20 epochs.

+## Results